 There will be four sessions each day (plus an Early Bird Special).
 The classes you select will be the classes you attend every day (Sun.-Wed.) at that time.
-The exception are the Early Bird Specials which are different each day, and Tuesday we have a bonus class.
+The exceptions are the Early Bird Specials, which are different each day.

 7-8 AM (before breakfast)